Extra Questions for

 Question 69.

-Explain the significance of portraying nations as female figures by the
+Explain the significance of portraying nations as female figures by the European artists of the 18th and 19th centuries.

 Answer: